 This follows one year after we made SSL available for free, and in one week, more than doubled the size of the encrypted web.
 Today we will do the same with DNSSEC, and this year, we’ll double the size of the DNSSEC-enabled web, bringing DNSSEC to millions of websites, for free.

 If DNS is the phone book of the Internet, DNSSEC is the unspoofable caller ID.
-DNSSEC ensures that a website’s traffic is safely directed to the correct servers, so that a connection to a website is not intercepted by a man-in-the-middle.
+DNSSEC ensures that a website’s traffic is safely directed to the correct servers, so that a connection to a website is not intercepted by an on-path attack.

 Solving A Decades-Old Vulnerability In DNS